kb789/MachineLearning-TextClassification/README.md

-# Text Classification and Topic Modeling of the DBpedia Classes dataset
+# A Machine Learning Model for Text Classification and Topic Modeling
 ## Project Overview

 This project builds a machine learning model that applies a classification label to textual data, which is intended to represent the main topic of that data.